-We now know, when comets get closer to the sun, they get heated up and start to show tails.
-One tail is made of the dust and gas that the comet itself is made up of and the other one is the ion tail that is formed due to ionisation, which is gas molecules getting excited due to solar waves.
+We now know, that when comets get closer to the sun, they get heated up and start to show tails.
+One tail is made of the dust and gas that the comet itself is made up of and the other one is the ion tail that is formed due to ionization, which is gas molecules getting excited due to solar waves.
 The tail of the comet can span millions of miles.

 When photographing comets, clear sky conditions will help to photograph both the tails of the comet clearly.

 Note: Did you hear about the comet C/2020 F3 also called the Comet NEOWISE?
 Well, it was visible in the sky in the pre-dawn hours for the Northern Hemisphere and is now visible at dusk.
 It is one of the brightest comets and has been photographed by many across the world!

 In May this year, Comet SWAN also called Comet C/2020 F8 was at its best and now we have Comet NEOWISE shining in the night sky.